 The private clinics manage over 35,000 patient visits annually which offers also same day appointments.
 General pediatricians and subspecialists are available to serve the needs of newborn and well child routine visits, and subspecialty care, including referrals by outside pediatricians for specialized care or second opinions.

-- The Children’s Heart Center clinics in the main hospital building on 6th floor phase II
+- The Children’s Heart Center clinics in the main hospital building on 6th floor phase II.
+Extension: 5881

-- The Special Kids Clinic in the Academic and Clinical Center 2nd floor with the multidicsciplinary team of therapists for diagnostic and treatment services for patients with neurological, genetic, or neurogenetic disorders and other developmental disabilities
+- The Special Kids Clinic in the Academic and Clinical Center 2nd floor with the multidicsciplinary team of therapists for diagnostic and treatment services for patients with neurological, genetic, or neurogenetic disorders and other developmental disabilities.
+Extension: 7449, 7818

-- The inherited Metabolic Disease Clinic Sawwaf building 3rd floor
+- The Inherited Metabolic Disease Clinic: Sawwaf building 3rd floor.
+Extension: 7137